michaelcale/books/books/go/0040-constants/020-iota.md

 @file iota_3.go output sha1:85d09c78773f11dadfcb5b117979571188019251 goplayground:QXKxVfUW9e-

-it will also be incremented even if no constant is created at all, meaning the empty identifier can be used to skip values entirely:
+It will also be incremented even if no constant is created at all, meaning the empty identifier can be used to skip values entirely:

 @file iota_4.go output sha1:73888bb42c8811dfa670abcb058a736e93999a9e goplayground:60ov9hRLZK1